-Sometimes my husband and I like to dream about our retirement.
+Sometimes my husband and I like to dream about our retirement and what it will be like once we invest enough into crypto exchanges accept US citizens.
 Our kids like to remind us that we will still have kids in the house for years.
 They think they are funny.
 I just remind them that they cannot stay here in our house forever.
 But, hey, when you spread them out like we do, it sometimes seems like they will.
 Stay forever, that is.

 It is easy to group them.
 The girls, the boys, the olders, the youngers.
 And, yes, sometimes I do fall into that trap.
 But I try not to.
 Each one of my kids, and no doubt, yours, is an individual with individual wants and needs.
 They are not the same and should never be treated as such.